Walrus (Marvel Comics): Fictional character biography

 The Walrus later appears with Mr. Fish in an exotic nightclub where he is seen admiring an overweight dancer.

 During the Fear Itself storyline, Deadpool sees the chaos caused by the Worthy and manipulates Walrus into thinking that he has been chosen to wield a magical hammer so that he can improve his security consolation business.
 However, his plan goes awry when the hammer turns out to be the property of the Moon-Born, a group of werewolves.
 The hammer exhibits special properties under the full moon which Deadpool discovers when he engages the Walrus in battle.
 Deadpool tricks Walrus into entering the windowless basement of a sheriff's office where the hammer became powerless and he could take advantage of the sheriff's weapon's cache.

 Walrus partners again with White Rabbit as well as the new Goldbug for a plan that involves tampering with New York City's drinking water.
 The three are defeated by Spider-Woman and taken to a new supervillain prison, the Cellar, which is secretly run by Regent.
-Once incarcerated, Walrus and Ox are separated from the other prisoners and seemingly killed when they are sealed in power-siphoning tubes by Regent's servant Dr. Shannon Stillwell.
-Walrus survives and is later released after Regent's defeat.
+Once incarcerated, Walrus and Ox are separated from the other prisoners and seemingly killed when they are sealed in power-siphoning tubes by Regent's servant Shannon Stillwell.
+Walrus survives and is released after Regent's defeat.

 He was later subsequently abducted and placed in Murderworld by Arcade, alongside other captives.
 Walrus was later rescued by Gwenpool with the help of Deadpool.

-During the Hunted storyline, Walrus is among the animal-themed characters that are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt that is sponsored by Arcade's company Arcade Industries.
-Walrus watches the fight between Spider-Man and Scorpion until the Hunter-Bots created by Arcade Industries arrive.
-Walrus runs from the Hunter-Bots when the Great Hunt begins.
+During the Hunted storyline, Walrus is among the animal-themed characters who are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt, which is sponsored by Arcade.
+Walrus runs from Arcade's Hunter-Bots when the Great Hunt begins.